mac-long/recipes_old/readme.md

 - [x] Add filters for cuisine and meal.
 Find a way to open the pages with chosen meal or cuisine.
 - [x] Add a search bar to recipes page.
 - [x] Add Husky for commit messages, formatting and linting.
-- [ ] Add some fancy animations.
+- [x] Add some fancy animations.
 Make numbers count up to value.
-- [ ] Add share options [SMS, Twitter, Facebook, Copy Link and Email] to recipe pages.
+- [x] Add share options [SMS, Twitter, Facebook, Copy Link and Email] to recipe pages.
 - [ ] Split App into Components.
 - [ ] Add Storybook for all components and pages.
 - [ ] Move styles to `global.css` where possible to avoid repeat code.
 - [ ] Add tests for everything.
 Unit and E2E.
 Make sure to add a husky hook for testing.
 - [ ] Add TypeScript types for everything.
+- [ ] Add push notifications to browser for when new posts come out.
+- [ ] Add Sanity CMS behind `/admin`, add secondary language.
 - [ ] Add login/signup, favourites and comments.
 Make sure to add a banner if email is unverified.
 - [ ] Optimise: Try using Signals to replace State.
 Page Speed Insights.
-- [ ] Add push notifications to browser for when new posts come out.
-- [ ] Add Sanity CMS behind `/admin` enable live editing [NOTE: This requires an Enterprise account]